Washington Auto Accident Attorneys

 Bernard Law Group has the resources to fight any insurance company or large corporation.
 We work on a contingency fee basis.
 A contingency fee means we only obtain a fee if we make a recovery.
 If we do not win the case or make a recovery our clients owe us no fees or costs.

-With decades of experience and a highly trained staff of trial attorneys, paralegals and investigators, we at Bernard Law Group have the expertise and ample resources to successfully research, investigate and litigate all of our clients' Seattle personal injury claims no matter what.
+With decades of experience and a highly trained staff of trial attorneys, paralegals and investigators, we at Bernard Law Group have the expertise and ample resources to successfully research, investigate, and litigate all of our clients’ personal injury claims no matter what.
 We obtain the best results possible for our clients.
 We can help you immediately.
 All email and form submissions will be responded to by a qualified member of our firm within 24 hours.

-Things to remember
+Things to Remember While Driving

 Protect Yourself And Others:

-- Drive defensively.
+• Drive defensively.

-- Don't drive after drinking.
+• Don’t drive after drinking.

-- Make sure you and your passengers wear seatbelts.
+• Make sure you and your passengers wear seatbelts.

-- Have adequate insurance coverage.
+• Have adequate insurance coverage.

 If An Accident Happens:

-- Stop.
+• Stop.

-- Help or get help for injured people.
+• Help or get help for injured people.

-- Warn other motorists (use flares, hazard lights).
+• Warn other motorists (use flares, hazard lights).

-- Call 911 to contact the police or Washington State Patrol if an injury or death occurs.
+• Call 911 to contact the police or Washington State Patrol if an injury or death occurs.

-- Take notes on the accident and write down information about the other driver and car, witnesses, passengers, accident location and more.
+• Take notes on the accident and write down information about the other driver and car, witnesses, passengers, accident location and more.

-- Cooperate fully with law officers, but speak with your insurance agent and/or Washington car accident lawyer before accepting any blame.
+• Cooperate fully with law officers, but speak with your insurance agent and/or Washington car accident lawyer before accepting any blame.

-After An Accident:
+After a Car Accident:

-- Call or see your physician.
+• Call or see your physician.

-- Report the accident to your insurance company.
+• Report the accident to your insurance company.

-- Make a claim with your insurance company and/or the other driver's to pay for your injuries and losses.
+• Make a claim with your insurance company and/or the other driver’s to pay for your injuries and losses.

-- Contact Bernard Law Group at 1-800-418-8282 if you want to make a claim.
+• Contact Bernard Law Group at 1-800-418-8282 for a free consultation.